MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L03_UX.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     ;UpdateContext({ShowResults:true})
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+**Hint:** If a syntax error is thrown due to the addition semicolon after including the above command, then make sure to remove the extra semicolon.
 12. Select **Answer4 Selected** checkbox of the **assessment Question List**.

 13. Select the **Fill** property of **Answer4 Selected** and set it to the